himanshunaidu/data512_project/README.md

 The notebooks do not need any additional configuration.
 Thus, you can run the code using the 'Run All' option.

-Run the notebooks in the following order:
+This project's code base is divided into the following notebooks for carrying out the analyses:
 - [wildfire_data_acquisition.ipynb](wildfire_data_acquisition.ipynb)\
 The goal of this notebook is to help with the overall wildland fire analysis for Indianapolis, Indiana, by loading the WildLand Fire data as a geopandas GeoDataFrame, filtering the wildfire observations to those that occurred in the last 60 years, and are within 650 miles of Indianapolis.\
 This notebook also performs the smoke estimation, which will be later compared to available AQI data, in the main analysis notebook.